 Under the CER Act, the Board is responsible for the governance of the entire Regulator, and its governance functions include providing strategic direction and advice to the CER.
-As part of this role, the Board sets the CER's Strategic Plan and oversees its implementation, and approves the Regulator's Annual Report.
+In providing strategic advice, the Board offers recommendations and insights to inform the organization's activities, with other parts of the CER's governance structure (e.g., Commissioners or the CEO) having final decision-making authority.
+In providing strategic direction, the Board is ultimately the decision-maker on the matter.
+As part of its role, the Board approves the CER's governance documents, regulations within the Regulator's authority, and the CER's Annual Report.
+It also develops and oversees the implementation of the Strategic Plan.
 In governing the Regulator, the Board must not give directions or provide advice with respect to any particular decision, order or recommendation that is made by the Commission or a Commissioner.

-Accordingly, the Board oversees the CER at the level of governance and strategic advice and direction, and is focused on results and outcomes.
-It does not normally engage in routine operations, which are the purview of the CEO, and it operates at a high, directional level in matters of management and staff.
+Accordingly, the Board is responsible for governance and strategic advice and direction and is focused on organizational results and outcomes.
+It does not normally engage in day-to-day operations, which are the responsibility of the CEO.
+The Board and CEO are responsible for ensuring the CER delivers effectively on its mandate and is aligned with government policy, in accordance with their respective legislative responsibilities.

-However, the Board, under the leadership of the Chairperson, is ultimately accountable to the Minister for ensuring that the CER delivers effectively on its mandate and is appropriately aligned with government policy.
-In meeting this accountability, the Board:
+In meeting its responsibilities, the Board: